|Oil Skimming Prevents Contamination|

 Contact Abanaki regarding availability of special motors, controls and drive components to satisfy unusual requirements.

-Abanaki offers 5 different belt materials.
-The chart indicates which material is most suitable for common situations.
-However, belt performance and durability depends on the nature of the liquid, its chemical composition, temperature, etc. For instance, high temperature increases a belt's sensitivity to pH levels.
-To make sure the belt oil skimmer performs satisfactorily in your application, Abanaki offers free samples of belt material for test purposes.
+Five different belt materials are offered by Abanaki to meet different industry needs.
+Below the chart indicates which material is most suitable for different situations.
+However, belt performance and durability depends on the nature of the liquid, chemical composition and temperature, so be sure to test the material before purchase.
+Abanaki offers free samples of belt material for test purposes.

 |pH Range 2-13*||Yes||Yes||Yes||Yes||Yes|